cldf/cldf/components/alignmentannotation/README.md

 Within such an alignment column we assume that the strings are aligned, so we can refer to a single column by a [`segmentSlice`](http://cldf.clld.org/v1.0/terms.rdf#segmentSlice") of an enumeration of the columns.
 For example, a reference to columns 3 and 4 of the alignments is simply `3:4` or `3 4`.

 Any annotation can be specified in the `Annotation` column.
-In some cases, it is practical to name what kind of annotation it is, which can be specified in the column `AnnotationType`.
-For example, to make an annotation with a standard orthography, the actual orthographic strings are the `Annotation`, but the `AnnotationType` could specify that all these annotations are of the type `standard orthography`.
+In some cases, it is practical to name what type of annotation it is, which can be specified by using the secondary separator ":".

 # Example